 In the past few months, sculptures in Charlottesville, Baltimore, New York, and elsewhere have been lightning rods for love and for hate – rallying points for mobs and subjects of vandalism.
 Such events raise a wide range of questions: Why are these sculptures suddenly such a hot topic?
 Does the display of Confederate monuments empower neo-Nazis?
 If we destroy a sculpture, are we destroying history?
 Is there a First Amendment right to destroy statues, as well as to erect them?
 Will tearing down Confederate statues lead to tearing down sculptures of the Founding Fathers?
 Should we judge historical figures by the standards of their own time, or of ours?

-I’ve spent about twenty years writing and giving tours of outdoor sculpture in New York.
+I’ve spent about twenty years writing about and giving tours of outdoor sculpture in New York.
 That has often involved pondering the nature and function of art and its relationship to politics.
 I’d like to offer here some thoughts on three broad issues: public vs. private art; art vs. history; and portrait sculptures.

 Art on Public vs. Private Property